fbpx

 As you get older, your pelvic floor may begin to weaken and lose its elasticity.
 Aging is one of the most common causes of bladder control issues and many women experience some leakage in later life, which is why it is important to take care of your pelvic floor in your 40’s and onward.

-As you go through the menopause, hormonal changes may also mean that your desire for sex begins to decline and sex can sometimes become uncomfortable, due to vaginal dryness.
+As you go through the menopause, hormonal changes may also mean that your desire for sex begins to decline, and sex can sometimes become uncomfortable, due to vaginal dryness.
 Strengthening the pelvic floor through pelvic floor exercise can enhance your body’s natural lubrication by improving blood flow to the vaginal area.
 You can also buy additional lubricants in stores or online.
 Your health professional can talk you through any symptoms and provide you with advice and recommendations that are right for you.

 With age comes experience, so there is no reason why you should stop experiencing mind-blowing orgasms throughout every decade.
 Orgasms release oxytocin, a hormone that helps the body relax, so why should you not get in on the action (pun intended)?
 Whatever your age, understanding your sexual health and function is key to a happy, healthy life and you shouldn’t be embarrassed to equip yourself, and others around you, with the facts!